vozlt/nginx-module-vts/README.md

     `expire=0` selects everything, which is what leaving it out already does.
   * A value that cannot be read leaves the request undone rather than falling back to deleting everything selected.
-  * The age of a zone is the time of the last request this module **recorded** against it, which is not the same as the last request it served.
+  * The age of a zone is the time of the last request it served, which is recorded whether or not the request was counted, so a zone that `vhost_traffic_status_ignore_status` excludes from the figures still counts as in use here.
-    `vhost_traffic_status_ignore_status` suppresses the recording, so a zone whose requests are all excluded by it keeps the age it had before, or none at all if it never had one, and `expire` will read it as idle and delete it while it is still being served.
   * The age is kept as a timestamp in milliseconds.
 On a 32 bit build that count wraps every 49.7 days, so a zone left untouched for longer than that can read as more recent than it is and be missed by one sweep.
+  * A zone restored from a dump starts as though it had been reached at the restart rather than when the file was written, so a sweep straight afterwards does not empty what the dump was kept for.
 * **group**=\<`server`\|`filter`\|`upstream@alone`\|`upstream@group`\|`cache`\|`*`\>
   * server
   * filter